- About Us

 We’ll enjoy a hot breakfast today to sustain us for our glacier hike.
 It’s a stunning drive up a glacier-carved valley to Athabasca Glacier.
 Our glacier guide will provide crampons to go over our hiking boots so we’ll tread safely on the ice.
 We hike up the moraine field to the ice, usually crossing a couple of streams and it’s a wonderful experience crunching across the glacier.
 The views are amazing.
 Our guide teaches us about glaciers and leads us safely to avoid crevasses.
 After some terrific photos, we’ll depart for lunch at Sunwapta Falls.
 The scenery on this day is the most spectacular of any drive in North America.
 The miles of glaciers and snow-covered mountains are truly majestic.
 A few miles later we stop at Athabasca Falls and our walk across the bridges delivers an appreciation of the power of this glacial water.
 Then we wind our way up to the trailhead of Mt Edith Cavell.
 We’ll hike a short but dramatic trail to a glacial pool and see icebergs that have calved off the face.
 Beautiful Angel Glacier dominates the views on this two mile round-trip hike and photo opportunities abound.
 Drive back down the mountain, through the charming town of Jasper and onto our rustic lodging up in the mountains.
 Before dinner we’ll soak in hot pools and relax after our activity-filled day.

 After breakfast at a nearby resort, we drive back towards Jasper watching for elk, mountain sheep and goats along the way.
 Driving up to Maligne Lake we’ll stop for a short walk at Maligne Canyon where waterfalls have carved room for themselves out of solid granite.
-We’ll join a boat trip on this huge glacial lake taking us to beautiful Spirit Island for some great photo opportunities.
-We’ll lunch back at the restaurant near the dock and later return to Jasper for shopping or relaxing in the park.
+We’ll picnic lunch in the park and return to Jasper for shopping.
 Drive along the magnificent Icefields Parkway and check into the lodge.
 Tonight we barbecue our dinner at the resort pub, and maybe choose a glass of wine that compliments.

 Each day held wonders more magnificent than the last.
 I thought Spirit Island was the most amazing view ever and then came Moraine Lake!
 We hiked halfway to heaven from Lake O’Hara to Lake Oesa.
 Could there be any more amazing way to spend a vacation. — Alyssa Z, MD

 After breakfast we drive south and stop for a magnificent photo on the edge of Bow Lake.
 It’s especially serene in the morning light and the reflection of the mountains is wonderful to capture.
 Visit heralded Lake Louise and its Chateau.
 You’ll have an hour to wander here then we drive up to Moraine Lake, perhaps the most beautiful place on earth!
-There is no end to the photos we all take here and we spend at least an hour just relaxing on the rocks and taking in the wonder.
-We’ll lunch in Lake Louise Village.
-In the afternoon we’ll drive into British Columbia and through Yoho National Park.
+There is no end to the photos we all take here and we take time relaxing on the rocks and taking in the wonder.
+We’ll lunch in Lake Louise Village, and this afternoon we’ll drive into British Columbia and through Yoho National Park.
 It’s a windy road up to Takakaw Falls, the second highest falls in Canada, and wow, it’s worth it!
 A few miles on we arrive at well-named Emerald Lake to enjoy a leisurely canoe ride with views of the glacier and the surrounding splendor.
 Then we’ll drive down a huge gorge road into Golden for a two-night stay at a favorite lodge.
-Dinner is at a beautiful restaurant in Golden.
+Dinner is at a unique restaurant in Golden.

 This is a great morning to sleep in and have a lazy breakfast as our raft trip leaves right from our lodge.
 Our white-water rafting trip on the Kicking Horse River is a tour highlight!
 We float for an hour through a shallow braided section of the river to our lunch stop riverside while enjoying the view.
 Then we’re off rafting the upper gorge in the early afternoon.
 The rapids are rated 3’s and are consistent for almost two hours.
 This is super fun and our wetsuits and spray jackets keep us warm despite the glacial water splashing us.
-Later you’ll have an option to raft the lower gorge, which includes some rapids rated 4’s, and involves a walk down a steep road to the river put-in – this is approximately $50 add-on cost paid to the rafting company.
+The walk back up at the raft take out is an adventure in itself!
 Tonight we’ll dine riverside at a pub in Golden.

 Enjoy breakfast and the hotel’s amenities before the hotel’s complimentary shuttle service transfers you to the Calgary airport for your return flight home.